-With restrictions easing Northeastern Ontario has been welcoming Canadian guests back to enjoy fishing trips of a lifetime while safely distancing.
-After all, it isn't hard on the water!
+With restrictions lifting Northeastern Ontario has been welcoming American and Canadian guests back to enjoy fishing trips of a lifetime.
 Below is a list of lodges to check out, but if you want to learn more about choosing the best lodge for you, check out this link here.

 First things first